-No one buys a home or investment property expecting to be foreclosed.
-Life happens.
+No one buys a home or investment property expecting to be in foreclosures.

 Mortgage defaults are serious for your lender and credit rating.
 Yet many contractual disputes can be amicably resolved.
 Whether you:

 - hurt its saleability by letting your home fall into serious disrepair

 - or listed your home or property without telling your lender